 Frequently asked questions about the new lead generator requirements effective January 2025

-Can I wait until January 2025 to comply with the new lead generator loophole law?
+Can I wait to comply with the lead generator loophole law?

-Even if you are confident in your compliance evaluation, don’t leave anything up to chance.
-Seek legal counsel and obtain a formal assessment to either confirm your conclusion or identify potential gaps or areas of risk that still need to be addressed.
-Then, give yourself time to fix them.
+Even if you believe your organization is compliant, avoid leaving anything to chance.
+Seek legal counsel and obtain a formal assessment to validate your conclusions and identify any remaining gaps or areas of risk that require remediation.

 Is the one-to-one rule retroactive?